6sense vs Demandbase

 None of these platforms publish dollar amounts.
 All require direct sales conversations for paid tiers.

 Demandbase charges a platform fee plus per-user fee.
 The full Demandbase One suite cannot be purchased as separate Sales or Marketing modules (Advertising and Data can be purchased standalone).
 Custom predictive models are included at no extra charge.
-There is no free tier of the full platform.
-Advertising media spend is separate from the software subscription.
+There is no free tier.
+For a detailed breakdown, see our Demandbase pricing guide.

 For all three, the real cost calculation goes beyond the subscription.
-Factor in the tools each platform replaces (or doesn't) and what additional software you'll need alongside it.
+Factor in the tools each platform replaces and what additional software you'll need alongside it.
 6sense and Demandbase require separate data providers for verified contacts at scale, separate conversation intelligence tools, and separate sales execution platforms.
-ZoomInfo consolidates more of these functions in one subscription.
+ZoomInfo consolidates more of these functions in one system.

 Implementation and time to value